twinlogix/typetta/docs/chapters/advanced/multi-tenancy.md

 }
 ```

 The ``tenantKey`` field, which in the specific example is set as ``tenantId``, identifies the name of the discriminator that each entity of the data model will have and that represents its belonging to a tenant.
-The ``DAOContext`` must also be initialised with the metadata of the calling user and, in particular, must contain the discriminator defined with the same ``tenantId`` key.
-Note that, alternatively, you can set the metadata for each operation instead of creating the ``DAOContext``.
+The ``EntityManager`` must also be initialised with the metadata of the calling user and, in particular, must contain the discriminator defined with the same ``tenantId`` key.
+Note that, alternatively, you can set the metadata for each operation instead of creating the ``EntityManager``.

 The middleware adds the following behaviours to the data access layer: